Page Content

 Current position: Pediatric Transplant Surgeon, Children’s Hospital at Westmead, Sydney, Australia

 How did Mayo Clinic’s mentorship model impact your training?
 The program made sure that we were all trained in the best way of doing things.
 The techniques in transplant procurements for example are taught by the senior fellows as well as the attending surgeons before we are let out on our own.
 This ensures that we learn the correct methods.
-The attending surgeons are approachable at all times, and we could knock on their doors for advice and support.
+The attending surgeons are always approachable, and we could knock on their doors for advice and support.

 Nitin Abrol, M.B.B.S.